 Long term side effects

 Radiotherapy to the eye sometimes causes a cataract.
 This is when your lens becomes misty or fogged, so that you can't see clearly.
-Your specialist shields your lens from the radiation beam if possible.
+To try to prevent this your specialist shields your lens from the radiation beam if possible.

 A cataract after radiation exposure takes a while to develop, perhaps years.
-If you do get a cataract, you can have an operation to remove it and put in a new lens.
+If you do get a cataract, you may have an operation to remove it and put in a new lens.

-Dryness of the eye can sometimes develop as a long term side effect.
-The gland that makes tears is shielded from the radiation to reduce this side effect.
-You can have eye drops to moisten your eye if dryness becomes a problem.
+Dryness of the eye can be a short or a long term side effect.
+During external beam radiotherapy, the gland that makes tears is shielded from the radiation to reduce this side effect.
+You can have eye drops (artificial tears) to moisten your eye if dryness becomes a problem.

 You may need to use these drops every day to stop the covering of the eye (the cornea) from getting inflamed and sore.